microsoft/nnitp/docs/quick_start.rst

 network are nearly uninterpretable as features.
 To get a sense of this, left-click on the image of that cat's face in the left column, row three, and select the menu item `Examples`.
-This will show some images that satisfy the interpolants constraint on just one unit.
+This will show some images that satisfy the interpolant's constraint on just one unit.
 Here's some of what we see:

 .. image:: quick_start_7.png